mycielski/antivirus_BSO/doc/manpage.md

 Before building the program make sure you have **cmake** available on your system. **avbso** comes with a handy build script.
 Once you clone the repository to your machine just run ```build.sh``` and the resulting binary will be placed in ```build/release/avbso```.
 You may also clean up any and all artifacts by running ```cleanup.sh```.
 During building **pandoc** is used for rendering the manpage in GNU Troff format.
 This step is not essential, especially since **avbso** comes with a pre-rendered manpage.
 If you would like to only render the manpage you can do so by running doc/build_manpage.sh.

+# CODE STYLE
+**clang-format --style=Google** was used to format the source.
+A tiny bit of effort was made for the code to conform to Google's style guide.

 # DOCUMENTATION
 All the documentation is available as a manpage.
 You can see it by running ```man doc/manpage```.
 Alternatively, you can use your markdown renderer of choice with ```doc/manpage.md```.